SuperNova76/FastFrames/README.md

 ## Running the Package

-To run the FastFrames package, use the following command with the appropriate configuration file and step number:
+To run the FastFrames package, use the following command with the appropriate configuration file and step:

 ```bash
 python3 FastFrames/python/FastFrames.py --config <path to config file> --step n